tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/Android SDK/升级到 XML Android SDK_intl.md

-If you have carefully compared the documentations of JSON Android SDK and XML Android SDK, you can find that the latter is not simply an incremental update version of the former.
+After comparing JSON Android SDK and XML Android SDK documents, you may find XML Android SDK not only increased the document numbers, but also improved in terms of architecture, availability,  security, usability, robustness and transmission.
 XML Android SDK has made great improvements in architecture, availability and security, as well as in usability, robustness and transmission performance.
-If you want to upgrade to XML Android SDK, refer to the following instructions.
+The following instructions can help you upgrade to XML Android SDK.

 ## Feature Comparison